MoserMichael/metal3-dev-scripts-howto/README.md

 - as root: enable sudo without login

-  edit /etc/sudoers as root and uncomment
+  edit /etc/sudoers as root so that the following lines are uncommented (look like this):

 ```
     %wheel  ALL=(ALL)       ALL